-We develop a dynamic theory of "Partial Equilibrium Thinking" (PET), which micro-founds time-varying price extrapolation: extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
-To study this systematically, we formalize the distinction between normal times shocks and "displacement shocks" (Kindleberger 1978).
-In normal times, PET generates constant extrapolation, contrarian trading, and price momentum.
-Instead, following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation with momentum trading, triggering bubbles and endogenous crashes.
-Our theory sheds light on both normal times dynamics and Kindleberger's narrative of bubbles within a unified framework.
+We develop a dynamic theory of "Partial Equilibrium Thinking" (PET), which micro-founds time-varying return extrapolation: extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
+We formalize the distinction between normal times shocks and "displacement shocks" (Kindleberger 1978), and study their interaction with extrapolative beliefs.
+In normal times, PET generates constant extrapolation and momentum.
+Following a displacement shock that increases uncertainty, PET leads to stronger and time-varying extrapolation, triggering bubbles and endogenous crashes.
+Our theory sheds light on both normal times market dynamics and Kindleberger's narrative of bubbles within a unified framework.